 But perhaps you wanted to...

-YouTuber Gyro certainly did, combining a bunch of components (including an Arduino Micro and Arduino Pro Mini, UART interface, a DIY rotary encoder, plus a bunch of resistors, buttons and switches, LEDs, and even a hot glue block) with an ergonomic, personalised 3D printed case.
+YouTuber Gyro certainly did, combining a bunch of components (including an Arduino Micro and Arduino Pro Mini, UART interface, a DIY rotary encoder, plus a bunch of resistors, buttons and switches, LEDs, and even a hot glue block) with an ergonomic, personalized 3D printed case.